MinecraftServerControl/mscs/README.md

 * Java JRE     - The Minecraft server software requires this.
 * Perl         - Most, if not all, Unix and Linux like systems have this preinstalled.
+* libjson-perl - Allows the script to read JSON formatted data.
 * Python       - Required by the Minecraft Overviewer mapping software.
 * GNU Make     - Allows you to use the Makefile to simplify installation.
 * GNU Wget     - Allows the script to download software updates via the